Ralph Morley

 • Advising (via the Bar Pro Bono Unit, now Advocate) on the duties owed to leisure users of a reservoir by the water company statutorily responsible for it under the Water Industry Act 1991.

-Ralph has acted in a number of complex and high-profile professional negligence cases, including:
+Described as an “accomplished” junior in professional negligence and an “excellent team player”, Ralph has acted in a number of the most complex and high-profile professional negligence cases of recent years, including:

 • Carillion plc v KPMG: junior counsel representing KPMG in defence of anticipated claim arising from the insolvency and collapse of the Carillion Group, as well as in related matters.
 Ralph was instructed, with other members of 7KBW, on behalf of KPMG to act in its defence of this claim, which was successfully settled.
-Ralph was also part of the 7KBW team which successfully resisted an application for pre-action disclosure [2020] EWHC 1416 (Comm).
+Ralph was also part of the 7KBW team which successfully resisted an application for pre-action disclosure [2020] EWHC 1416 (Comm), and also appeared for KPMG in FRC v KPMG, related disciplinary proceedings that were one of The Lawyer’s Top 20 cases for 2022.

 • Cunningham v Ernst & Young & Others [2018] EWHC 3188 (Comm): Ralph represented Ernst & Young in its successful application to strike out a £39m claim alleging conspiracy to defraud and breach of fiduciary duty, led by James Brocklebank KC.

-• Acting (as junior to James Brocklebank KC) for a major auditor in its defence of a £40m claim brought by liquidators of the audited insurance company.
+• Acting for a major auditor in its defence of a £40m claim brought by liquidators of the audited insurance company.

 “Make me a (narrow) channel of your peace: the narrow channel and crossing rules reconsidered” [2019] LMCLQ 242